Devs-DH/Auth-Login/README.md

 ## 🚀 Features
 - **User Authentication:** A simple login mechanism
 - **Middleware:** Protect routes using middleware that checks for valid tokens.
-- **Best Practices:** Focused on security practices, such as using JWT tokens and middleware.
+- **Best Practices:** Focused on security practices, such as using middleware.

 ## 🛠️ Installation